 TAS Public Holidays

-Click here to see the public holidays observed in TAS during 2018 and 2019.
+Click here to see the public holidays observed in TAS during 2019.

 Click on the navigation menu to explore amenities, community groups, key contacts in region and more.